 In recent months Community Gardens Ireland presented to an Oireachtas Committee on the huge benefits that come from community growing spaces in Ireland, and how changes are needed to help more communities in Ireland grow their own produce.
 In September we will be meeting with Minister Peter Burke and Minister Malcolm Noonan about this.
 We will […]

-Community Gardens Ireland – Let’s Get Ireland Growing
+Community Gardens Ireland – Let’s Get Growing!

 There is no country-wide policy in place to increase the number of allotments & community gardens.
 Here’s our submission for support.